szilvia-csernus/book-cycle/README.md

 # Performance

 The app is currently hosted in the most budget-friendly package of Heroku, with expected high-latency.
-To mitigate this, I used the `Cache First Strategy` as part of the `Progressive Web App (PWA)` implementation, which greatly improved serving the static and image files of the application.
 The lower performance in production is due to unavoidable elements, like Stripe's script needed for Fraud detection and the slow response time from the hosting providers.
 Purchasing more expensive hosting packages would greatly improve performance in production.

 For the project's detailed Lighthouse scores, please refer to the [Testing document](TESTING.md#lighthouse-tests).